-Ketesse may slightly affect your ability to drive and handle machines, due to the possibility of dizziness drowsiness and visual disturbances as side effects of treatment.
+Ketesse may slightly affect your ability to drive and handle machines, due to the possibility of dizziness or drowsiness as side effects of treatment.
 If you notice such effects, do not drive or use machines until the symptoms wear off.
 Ask your doctor for advice.